-- Students with a valid current-year assessment score and a valid prior-year assessment score, who tested on or above their enrollment grade level in the current year. - Students who met the grade 10 graduation requirement prior to the currentyear FAST ELA PM3 testing window are not included. - Students must have one valid combination of current-year and prior-year assessments (refer to Table 2).
+- Students with a valid current-year assessment score and a valid prior-year assessment score, who tested on or above their enrollment grade level in the current year. - Students who met the grade 10 graduation requirement prior to the currentyear FAST ELA PM3 testing window are not included. - Students must have one valid combination of current-year and prior-year assessments (refer to Table 5).

-Students who are included in the denominator who make a gain according to pages 17-18, using Table 4 to determine gains for students who remained in the same achievement level below Level 5.
+• Students who are included in the denominator who make a gain according to page 17, using Table 7 to determine gains for students who remained in the same achievement level below Level 5 for the FAST ELA PM3 and Table 8 to determine gains for students who remained in the same achievement level below Level 4 for the FAA ELA.